heiner/dylaniki/Freewheelin'.md

 has for 35 of those years been a rock artist – that's in itself a brand of quality.
 And the rest of the songs ain't so bad either.

-What this album first of all shows (and which was confirmed by <em>Good As I Been To You</em>) is what an accomplished guitar player Dylan was – and still is, when he wants to.
+What this album first of all shows (and which was confirmed by *Good As I Been To You*) is what an accomplished guitar player Dylan was – and still is, when he wants to.
 There is some really nice guitar work on some of these tracks: the finger-picking on [Don't Think Twice, It's All Right](Don't Think Twice, It's All Right) and [Talkin' World